eclipse-tractusx/digital-product-pass/dpp-tutorial/explorer-path.md

 ---
 ### Step 1.2: Substitute data in the template

-In HTTPie, locate the request labeled `Step 2.1: Create Aspect Model / Create Aspect Model` and switch to the **Body** tab.
+In HTTPie, locate the request labeled `Step 2.1.1 Create Aspect Model` and switch to the **Body** tab.

 Replace the placeholders in the provided template with the data from your part.
 For example, to add the Product Carbon Footprint (PCF) value, use the following path: